 After we leave the pass, we will follow a trail down from the Upper High Sierra.
 This is one of the steepest descents of the Machu Picchu hiking trip, so be prepared.
 This descent also has some of the most beautiful views include a forest of Queuña trees and into the gorge of the vertical walls of the Leon Punku ravine.
 The trail will become steeper as we descend below the ravine, but the views of a perfectly preserved Inca bridge and stairs will distract you.

 After hiking for one more hour, the trail rapidly opens up, offering views of the Vilcanota mountain range at (3,600 m – 11,811 ft).
-After a short hike down, you will arrive to the camp site, a grassy clearing surrounded by mountains with vistas of Huchuy Qosqo complex.
-After setting up the camp, we can relax and enjoy the views, while our cook will make a delicious dinner.
+After a short hike down, we will arrive to a grassy clearing surrounded by mountains with vistas of Huchuy Qosqo complex.

-The trek from Huchuy Qosqo begins with a descent towards La May, a small village located in the middle of the Sacred Valley where our private transportation will be waiting with a delicious lunch already prepared.
+The trek from Huchuy Qosqo begins with a descent towards La May, a small village located in the middle of the Sacred Valley where our private transportation will be waiting for a 40-minute drive to Ollantaytambo.

 Our final Machu Picchu hiking tour offer a spectacular end to our days together.
 Beginning at Aguas Calientes bus station, we start our day with an early 25 minutes shuttle ascending across the jungle before arriving to the end of the road.
 At 2430 meters – 7942 feet, Machu Picchu is one of the 7 new wonders of the world, the forgotten city of the Incas.